 The Government of South Africa is actually divided by norms.
 For instance, the foreign ministry has a tense relationship with DTI and is marginalized by the powerful defence ministry (Alden and le Pere 2003, 16-7).
 Even inside of the foreign ministry, there have been divisions between idealistic internationalists, who "returned from long years in exile with an orientation towards 'a demonstrably greater degree of solidarity with the collective problems of the developing world", and realistic neo-mercantilists, who belonged to the apartheid-era ruling government and focus on "the importance of trade and self-interests over all else" (Alden and le Pere 2003, 14, 26).
 In addition, civil society organizations (CSOs), once engaging in public policy-making, have been alienated and marginalized from the domain of public policy under the Mbeki administration (Alden and le Pere 2003, 17, 33).
-As a result, the recent diplomatic policy of South Africa is incorporating the financial, commercial, political, and defence interests of South Africa's aid model - it officially advocates DAC norms while it also maintains the above-mentioned salient self-interests of South Africa, some of which may not be compatible with these DAC norms.
+As a result, the recent diplomatic policy of South Africa is incorporating the financial, commercial, political, and defence interests of South Africa (Alden and le Pere 2003, 19).
+These confusing norms are reflective of South Africa's aid model - it officially advocates DAC norms while it also maintains the above-mentioned salient self-interests of South Africa, some of which may not be compatible with these DAC norms.